-Hot Tub or Spa has a water heating system and comes handy during winter and fall when the temperature is cool and snow falling, making swimming pools without pool heaters a no go zone due to freezing cool water and ice.
+Hot Tub or Spa has a water heating system and comes in handy during winter and fall when the temperature is cool and snow falling, making swimming pools without pool heaters a no-go zone due to freezing cool water and ice.

 While Hot Tub chemicals are the same chemicals used to maintain swimming pools, its maintenance routine and how hot tub works is different from that of a pool; for example hot tub maintenance and cleaning, monitoring and maintaining chemical levels, and water circulation.

-Outdoor spa are prone to getting dirty with leaves or windblown trash.
+Outdoor spas are prone to getting dirty with leaves or windblown trash.
 These can be cleaned using a special net or hand skimmer just the same way it's done in a swimming pool.

 Spa come with Spa Jets and Shell for water circulation; make it a weekly routine to clean Spa Jets and Shell using a soft sponge with white vinegar.

-Hot tub Waterline can be scheduled for a daily/weekly cleaning routine depending the usage, this is also helps keep your water clean.
+Hot tub Waterline can be scheduled for a daily/weekly cleaning routine depending on the usage, this also helps keep your water clean.

-Moreover, since hot water in your tub will extract oil, lotion, soap or makeups from users, oily stuff will float on top of your water and this will definitely clog your filters if don't take action after every bath.
+Moreover, since hot water in your tub will extract oil, lotion, soap, or makeup from users, oily stuff will float on top of your water and this will clog your filters if don't take action after every bath.

 You can use Scum Balls trick to remove oil and all the dirt from your Spa water; fluffy tennis balls can do the trick.
 Put a few scum balls or fluffy tennis balls in the skimmer and drop a few more balls in your hot tub to float on water and collect all the dirt left after a bath.